Transport Reversible Jump Proposals: CONDITIONAL TRANSPORT PROPOSALS

+Here, a variable selection example is provided as a proof of concept for the conditional transport approach just described.
 For this example, we seek a challenging Bayesian model choice problem where conventional methods do not perform well.
-We are interested in realizations of a random response variable $Y$ through a linear combination of predictor variables $X_1$, $X_2$, $X_3$ in a regression model

-where $\v \beta=(\beta_0,...,\beta_3)$ is the vector of unknown regression parameters.
-We model the residual error term as a mixture between standard normal variable and a normal variable with a large variance.
+The interest is in realizations of a random response variable $\v Y = (Y_1,\ldots, Y_{80})^\top$, where for each $Y_i$, we have associated covariates $(x_{i0}, x_{i1}, x_{i2}, x_{i3})$ where $x_{i0}=1$.
+Writing $\m X$ for the associated $80\times 4$ design matrix, our model is $\v Y = \m X \v \beta + \epsilon$, where $\v \beta=(\beta_0,\ldots,\beta_3)$ is the vector of unknown regression parameters and $\v \epsilon = (\epsilon_1,\ldots,\epsilon_{80})$ is the residual error term.
+We model $\v \epsilon$ as a vector of independently and identically distributed random variables, each distributed as a mixture of a standard normal variable and a zero-mean normal variable with variance $10^2$.
 To ease the exposition, we adjust the notation slightly to accommodate the Bayesian variable selection literature.
-Let $k$ be an indicator vector where the $i$th position of $k$ equals 1 if the variable $\beta_i$ variable is included in model $k$ and 0 otherwise --- e.g. the model indexed by $k =(1,0,1,1)$ corresponds to the model with parameters $\v \theta_k = (\beta_0, \beta_2, \beta_3)$.
-We consider model-space cardinality of 4 composed of all models of the form $k = (1,k_1,k_2,k_2)$ where $k_i\in \{0,1\}$ for $i=1,2$.
+Let $k$ be an indicator vector where the $i$th position of $k$ equals 1 if the variable $\beta_i$ is included in model $k$ and 0 otherwise --- e.g., the model indexed by $k =(1,0,1,1)$ corresponds to the model with parameters $\v \theta_k = (\beta_0, \beta_2, \beta_3)$.
+We consider a model space of cardinality of 4, composed of all models of the form $k = (1,k_1,k_2,k_2)$ where $k_i\in \{0,1\}$ for $i=1,2$.
 These models will include or exclude the parameters $\beta_2$ and $\beta_3$ jointly as commonly considered in group variable selection (e.g. \cite{xu_bayesian_2015}).
+The prior distributions are specified as